papivot/cluster-api-aws/README.md

   instanceType: t2.medium
   sshKeyName: awsbastion
 ```
 Change the `instanceType`, `sshKeyName`, `K8s version` and other name references accordingly.
-Once done apply the configuration file.
+Once done, apply the configuration file.

 ```shell
 kubectl apply -f ./examples/_out/addmasternode.yaml
 ```
-where `./examples/_out/addmasternode.yaml` is the name of the name of the newly created file.
+where `./examples/_out/addmasternode.yaml` is the name of the newly created file.
 Once successfully completed, a new EC2 instance is created, kubeadm joins the node to the cluster as a master node.
 Validate the results using the AWS EC2 console.
 You should also observe an additional `instance in server` in the LB configuration.
 In the current example, observe the 4 master nodes.

 ```shell
 kubectl --kubeconfig=/tmp/workload-cluster.conf get nodes